Carl Wheatle

-Carl Anton Delroy Wheatle is a British basketball player for Reyer Venezia of the Italian Lega Basket Serie A (LBA).
+Carl Anton Delroy Wheatle is a British basketball player for Maxima Roma of the Italian Lega Basket Serie A (LBA) and the EuroCup.

 Professional career

 During the 2019–20 LBA season he played for OriOra Pistoia.

 On 17 June 2024 he signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

+On August 11, 2026, Wheatle signed with Maxima Roma of the Italian Lega Basket Serie A (LBA).

 National team career

 He has been a member of the Great Britain men's national team.